aatxe/oxide/README-submission.md

   "reducererror": [ // tests for which the reducer threw an error (most likely due to missing type annotations) ] }
 ```

+## Evaluation

+You can run `eval.sh`, which will run the test harness on the `borrowck` test
+suite, printing counts of the various categories above, as well as printing
+counts for the various categories of excluded tests.